 🥘 Ingredients

 You can't get easier than this!
-Candied grapes require only 3 ingredients, and one of those is just water.
+This candied grape recipe requires require only 3 simple ingredients, and one of those is just water.

 - seedless grapes (green, red, or black)